synnimeng/scTEfinder/README.md

 # scTEfinder

-ScTEfinder is a robust and standardized pipeline designed for accurate TE subfamily quantification from raw scRNA-seq data.
-Built upon the foundation of the scTE toolkit, scTEfinder processes data from FASTQ files through three core modules: read mapping, quality control (QC), and TE quantification.
+scTEfinder processes data from FASTQ files through three core modules:
+* Read mapping,
+* Quality control (QC),
+* TE quantification.

 Specifically, it aligns reads to the reference genome, keeps multi-mapped reads to capture TEs, filters BAM files based on cell QC, and counts TEs at the subfamily level. scTEfinder outputs a combined gene-TE count matrix that can be directly used in standard downstream analyses in Seurat (R) or Scanpy (Python).

 ![Pipeline](https://github.com/synnimeng/scTEfinder/blob/main/imgs/pipeline.png "scTEfinder Pipeline")